 1. Have You Filled a Bucket Today? by Carol McCloud

-Filling buckets is described as a way to show kindness and bring joy to others’ lives as well as your own.
+Filling buckets is a way to show kindness and bring joy to others’ lives and your own.

 Kids can share how they will strive to be a bucket filler on a hat and wear it as an oath to fill as many buckets as possible.
 Click here to check it out.

 2. How Full is Your Bucket? by Tom Rath